Sustainability Supervisor Training A Game-Changer for Australian Film and TV Industry

 The “long-form” immersive program, funded by Netflix Australia and Screen Australia, began in April with an in-person retreat, followed by six online classes delivered by experts from sustainability and production.
 The participants are now taking their learnings to an eight-week paid production placement, followed by a final in person retreat in August.

-“I believe the Australian film and TV industry is ready to start moving towards net zero targets. and in the longer term, dedicated sustainability teams as standard practice.
-This training is a defining first step.”
+“I believe the Australian film and TV industry is ready to start moving towards net zero targets, and in the longer term, dedicated sustainability teams as standard practice.
+This training is a defining first step.” - Maree Cochrane, the Executive Director of SSA.

 While sustainability is already embedded in some parts of the screen industry, training the next generation of sustainability leaders will offer consistency and “uplift” all.